rabuu/sheetstorm/src/assignment.typ

   margin-bottom: 1.7cm,
   /// The top margin of the document, taking the header into account.
 Prefer this to using `page.margin`. -> auto | length
   margin-above-header: 0cm,
-  /// The margin between header and the rest of the document.
+  /// The margin between the header and the rest of the document.
 Prefer this to using `page.margin`. -> auto | length
   margin-below-header: 0cm,
-  /// Show a warning beside the title if there are any TODOs in the document. -> bool
+  /// Whether to show a warning beside the title if there are any TODOs in the document. -> bool
   todo-show: true,
   /// The layout for the TODO box that may be displayed in the title.
   ///